LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/HTTP_PolicyTableUpdate_Sequence_TRS.md

 SDL must

-refer PTS `endpoints` section, key "0x07" for the appropriate `<app id>` which was chosen for PTS transferring
+refer LPT `endpoints` section, key "0x07" for the appropriate `<app id>` which was chosen for PTS transferring

 Example of PT:
 ```